-This Mind Map sample represents the Risk Diagram or Process Decision Program Chart describing the sales problems solving.
+This Mind Map sample represents the Risk Diagram or Process Decision Program Chart describing how to solve sales problems.
 The use of effective and comfortable problem-solving ways is important in any field.
 The risk analysis and construction of the Risk Diagram is one of the most popular tools supposing not only the known problems solution, but also helping in identification and managing potential problems that could negatively influence the further business development.
 The risk analysis identifies the risks and lets one develop the corresponding corrective actions.
-Each action, each potential obstacle or circumstance that may be the risk is analyzed separately and the corresponding effective preventive action is developed for each one.
+Each action, each potential obstacle or circumstance that may pose a risk is analyzed separately and the corresponding effective preventive action is developed for each one.
 ConceptDraw MINDMAP helps you to be successful in your business.
-It is an ideal software offering the complex approach to the risks analysis, decision making and solving problems, which suits for the problems of any character and the projects of any scale.
+This is an ideal software offering a comprehensive approach to risk analysis, decision making and problem solving, which is suitable for tasks of any nature and projects of any scale.

 Example 11: Root Cause Analysis Tree Diagram